Kaon production in the HADES experiment in Au+Au collisions at $\sqrt{s_{\rm NN}}=2.4$ GeV: Results and Discussions

-So far, one might wonder in HICs which observable could be used to detect the kaon potential or dispersion relation.
-To this issue, it has been pointed out that the transverse and/or directed flows of kaons are the most promising probes in HICs at both AGS (Alternating Gradient Synchrotron)~\cite{Pal00} and SIS~\cite{LiGQ95} energies.
-Therefore, we present the directed and transverse flows of kaons as a function of the rapidity as shown in Fig.~\ref{flow}.
+So far, one might wonder how the collective flows are affected by the kaon potential scenarios and the corresponding medium modification of kaon masses, since it has been pointed out that the directed and/or transverse flows of kaons are the most promising probes of kaon potentials in HICs at both Alternating Gradient Synchrotron~\cite{Pal00} and SIS~\cite{LiGQ95} energies.
+Therefore, we present the directed flows of kaons as a function of the rapidity as shown in Fig.~\ref{flow}(d).
 For comparisons, we also show the corresponding flows of protons scaled by a factor of 0.2 in the same reaction.
-Because the proton flows are almost unaffected by the kaon production, we therefore present only one curve for both the transverse and directed flows, respectively.
-Obviously, consistent with the observations in Refs.~\cite{Pal00,LiGQ95}, both the directed and transverse flows of kaons are in the opposite direction from those of protons, i.e., the appearance of an antiflow with respect to nucleons.
-Moreover, we can also find that how large the separation of both directed and transverse flows of kaons from those of protons is depends on the used specific kaon potential as well as whether the medium modification of kaon masses is considered.
-Specifically, both the transverse and directed flows of kaons with the chL kaon potential are significantly larger in amplitude than those with the ESL kaon potential, and the medium modification of kaon masses could enhance both the transverse and directed flows at some rapidities compared to the case without the medium modification of kaon masses.
-To understand this observation, we examine the strength of specific kaon potoential in the ESL and chL scenarios as shown in Fig.~\ref{kaon-pot}.
-It can be seen that the strength of chL kaon potential is significantly larger than that of ESL kaon potential, it naturally causes a stronger repulsive effect on the kaons, and thus making the amplitude of both transverse and directed flows larger.
-While for the enhancement of flows in amplitude by the medium modification of kaon masses, it is also understandable.
-This is because the medium modification of kaon masses increases the threshold of kaon production, in particular of the chL scenario, and thus producing less but more energetic kaons.
-It is therefore from these findings suggested that both the directed and transverse flows can be as the sensitive probes to detect the kaon potential or dispersion relation as well as the medium modification of kaon masses in HICs.
+Because the proton flows are almost unaffected by the kaon production, we therefore present only one curve for the proton directed flows.
+Obviously, consistent with the observations in Refs.~\cite{Pal00,LiGQ95}, the directed flows of kaons are in the opposite direction from those of protons, i.e., the appearance of an antiflow with respect to protons.
+Moreover, we can also observe that the directed flows of kaons with the chiral Lagrangian scenario are larger in amplitude than those with the empirical scattering length scenario regardless of the medium modification of kaon masses is considered or not.
+To understand this observation, we examine the strength of specific kaon potoential in the two scenarios as shown in Fig.~\ref{kaon-pot}(a).
+It can be seen that the strength of chiral Lagrangian kaon potential is larger than that of empirical scattering length kaon potential, it naturally causes a stronger repulsive effect on the kaons, and thus making the amplitude of directed flows larger.
+Also due to this reason, we can observe similar features in the transverse momentum $p_{t}=\sqrt{p^{2}_{x}+p^{2}_{y}}$ -dependent directed flows as shown in Fig.~\ref{flow}(c).
+Also, to verify the validity of our simulations, we show the results of simulations of Ni + Ni collisions at 1.91\textit{A} GeV and Ru + Ru collisions at 1.69\textit{A} GeV as shown in Fig.~\ref{flow}(a) and Fig.~\ref{flow}(b), respectively.
+Shown in Fig.~\ref{flow}(b) also includes the corresponding proton flows.
+To compare with the corresponding FOPI data~\cite{FOPI-Kaon00,FOPI-Kaon14,Metag17}, we use the same settings, e.g., $y^{(0)}=(y/y_{\rm beam})_{\rm c.m.}$, and the specific values of settings can be found in Fig.~\ref{flow}(a) and Fig.~\ref{flow}(b).
+It is seen that the directed flows of both protons and kaons are reasonably in agreement with the corresponding data.
+However, it seems hard to distinguish effects of different kaon potential scenarios and the corresponding medium modification of kaon masses from these FOPI data.
+In addition, we also present the azimuthal distributions of kaons in Au + Au collisions at 1.5\textit{A} GeV with the impact parameter from 6 to 10 fm as shown in Fig.~\ref{ang}(b), and also in comparison with the corresponding KaoS data~\cite{AB05}.
+It is seen that our simulations are also reasonably in agreement with the corresponding data.
+Shown in Fig.~\ref{ang}(a) are the azimuthal distributions of kaons in HADES Au + Au collisions, in which the same rapidity settings as in Fig.~\ref{ang}(b) are adopted.
+Unfortunately, we do not find obvious differences between the two scenarios from the azimuthal distributions of kaons in both KaoS Au + Au collisions at 1.5\textit{A} GeV and HADES Au + Au collisions at $\sqrt{s_{\rm NN}}=2.4$~GeV, as shown in Fig.~\ref{ang}(b) and Fig.~\ref{ang}(a), respectively.
+From these observations especially the directed flows of kaons as shown in Fig.~\ref{flow}, we can observe that the kaon potential scenario indeed has regular effect on the flows of kaons in HADES Au + Au collision at $\sqrt{s_{\rm NN}}=2.4$~GeV and the medium modification of kaon masses also slightly affects the kaon directed flows in this reaction, however, this regular effect does not seem to be obvious for lighter reaction systems at higher beam energies, e.g., Ru + Ru at 1.69\textit{A} GeV.
+Therefore, measurements of the kaon directed flows in HADES Au + Au collisions might also be useful to detect both the kaon potential and the corresponding medium effects on kaon masses.